certbot/certbot/certbot/docs/contributing.rst

 Running automated integration tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Generally it is sufficient to open a pull request and let Github and Travis run
+Generally it is sufficient to open a pull request and let Github and Azure Pipelines run
 integration tests for you.
 However, you may want to run them locally before submitting
 your pull request.
 You need Docker and docker-compose installed and working.